Genzyme Biopharmaceutical Fellowships

 - An official college transcript

 Completed applications are accepted from November 1st to January 1st.
 Early submission is highly encouraged due to the competitive nature of the fellow selection process.
 Electronic copies of the application materials may be provided; however, a hard copy of the official college transcript is required.
-In addition, electronic letters of recommendation each with a Recommendation Request Form must be sent directly from the reference’ work e-mail.
+In addition, electronic letters of recommendation each with a Recommendation Request Form must be sent directly from the reference’s work email.

 All correspondence (excluding transcript) should be sent via e-mail to: